 Guggenheim Fellows Focus on New Work

-Guggenheim support will allow Jennifer Garza-Cuen MFA 12 PH to continue expanding her series Imag[in]ing America, which questions the myth of the American dream.
+Guggenheim support will allow Jennifer Garza-Cuen MFA 12 PH to build on ideas she explored in her series Imag[in]ing America, which questions the myth of the American dream.

 Faculty members Deborah Zlotsky and Yevgeniya Baras and alumna Jennifer Garza-Cuen MFA 12 PH have been awarded 2019 Guggenheim Fellowships that will allow them to temporarily step away from their teaching practices and focus exclusively on making art.